- Research trained and qualified through the award of a PhD

 - Knowledgeable of Indonesian art, culture, language (and food!) with regular local community organisation and participation.

-1999—present: Defence Science and Technology Group of the Department of Defence, Commonwealth of Australia
+1999—present: Defence Science and Technology of the Department of Defence, Commonwealth of Australia

 Anthony has contributed and led the development of a constructive and virtual simulation environment originally known as Virtual Ship and later renamed to Virtual Maritime System (VMS).
 This required development of the simulation architecture, simulation components and supporting software infrastructure.
 As part of the latter, Anthony introduced software engineering processes such as version control, bug tracking, online documentation and continuous build servers.